SWHAN983/Obsidian/0. INBOX/Zhao2023ANUMERICAL.md

 ---
-title: A Numerical Study on the Smoke Dispersion and Temperature Distribution of a Ship Engine Room Fire Based on OpenFOA
+title: A Numerical Study on the Smoke Dispersion and Temperature Distribution of a Ship Engine Room Fire Based on OpenFOAM
 authors:
   - Yuechao Zhao
 year: "2023"